Table of Contents

 The California Department of Toxic Substances Control (DTSC)The department within the California Environmental Protection Agency in charge of the regulation of hazardous waste from generation to final disposal.
 DTSC oversees the investigation and cleanup of hazardous waste sites. and the U.S. Department of the Interior (DOI)The United States department charged with conservation and development of natural resources.
 The U.S. Department of the Interior uses sound science to manage and sustain America’s lands, water, wildlife, and energy resources, honors our nation’s responsibilities to tribal nations, and advocates for America’s island communities. are the lead governmental agencies responsible for the environmental investigation and cleanup of the Topock Project Site (Site).
 The agencies oversee Pacific Gas and Electric Company’s (PG&E's) actions to protect the Colorado River and to clean up soil and groundwaterWater beneath the Earth’s surface that flows through soil and rock openings (aquifers). contamination in the vicinity of the PG&E Topock Compressor Station (Station).
 Environmental investigation and groundwater monitoring have been under way at the Site since 1997.

+Through an initial site review process, areas of concern (AOCs) and solid waste management units (SWMUs) that managed, or potentially managed hazardous material or waste were identifed for further evaluation.
 The soil medium is currently in the RCRA Facility Investigation/Remedial Investigation (RFI/RI)An investigation that occurs in the corrective action process following a Facility Assessment under RCRA and/or a Site Inspection under CERCLA.
-It is an in-depth study designed to gather data needed to determine the nature and extent of contamination at a site. phase of the cleanup process.
-Soil and related investigation activities cover 15 areas located outside the Station fence line (see figure below) and 27 areas located inside the Station fence line (see figure below).
+It is an in-depth study designed to gather data needed to determine the nature and extent of contamination at a site. phase of the investigation process.
+Soil and related investigation activities covered 15 areas located outside the Station fence line (see figure below) and 27 areas located inside the Station fence line (see figure below).
 The perimeter areas adjacent to the Station fence line and the storm drains leading from the Station to areas outside the fence line are also included in the investigation.

 Soil sampling and related Soil Investigation field work was completed between December 2015 and March 2016, January through March 2017, and the latter part of April 2017.
 That work fulfilled requirements of the Topock Soil Facility Investigation/ Remedial Investigation (RFI/RI) Work Plan and Data Gap Work Plans #1, #2, and #3.
 Field work included: